Event-based Continuous Color Video Decompression from Single Frames: Method

-\textbf{Optical Flow Loss} We use two approaches for supervising the predicted continuous optical flow field: self-supervised and supervised.
-We adopt the image-based warping loss proposed in EVFlowNet~\cite{zhu2018ev}.
+\textbf{Optical Flow Loss}.
+We use two approaches for supervising the predicted continuous optical flow field: supervised and self-supervised.
+We adopt the image-based warping loss proposed in EV-FlowNet~\cite{Zhu18rss, zhu2021eventgan}.
 This allows the network to learn flow solely based on photometric consistency.
 Given the forward flow displacement computed from the motion network, we bilinearly sample image $I_t$ based on the backward warp field to $t=0$.
-We write the warping operation as $ \hat{I}_{\text{warp}} = \mathcal{B}_{\Tilde{M}(t)}(I_t) $.
+We write the warping operation as $\hat{I}_{\text{warp}} = \mathcal{B}_{\Tilde{M}(t)}(I_t)$.
 The warping loss comprises a photometric loss $L_{\text{photo}}$ and a smoothness loss $L_{\text{smooth}}$.

-where $\rho(\cdot)$ is the Charbonnier loss function $\rho(x) = (x^2 + \epsilon^2) ^{\beta}$.
+where $\rho(\cdot)$ is the Charbonnier loss function $\rho(x) = \sqrt{x^2 + \epsilon^2} $, where $\epsilon$ is a small constant.
 The smoothness loss regularizes the flow field to avoid the aperture problem in the classical flow estimation problem.
 We use second-order smoothness $L_\text{smooth}$, which is the norm of the gradient of the image gradient.

-For supervised loss, we compute the L1 loss between the predicted displacement $M(t)$ and the image-based flow $\mathcal{W}_t$ computed from RAFT~\cite{teed2020raft}, the L1 flow loss is:
+For supervised loss, we compute the L1 loss between the predicted displacement $M_t$ and the RAFT-based flow $W_t$:

-The supervised loss helps the network learn longer-term consistency since the pseudo ground truth RAFT flow is computed using correlation-based matching.
-Moreover, it helps the network learn to infer dense flow events in places without events, due to the limited contrast.
+The supervised loss helps the network learn longer-term consistency since the pseudo ground-truth RAFT flow is computed using correlation-based matching.
+Moreover, it helps the network learn to infer dense flow in places without events, due to the limited contrast sensitivity.
 RAFT flow helps group pixels that have similar motion.
 Although supervised loss provides a direct motion signal, the pre-trained image-based flow suffers from aliasing and missing details.
-Therefore, we use self-supervised flow to help further correct the flow by computing photoconsistency loss directly on image sensor measurement.
+Therefore, we use self-supervised flow to help further correct the flow by computing photoconsistency on images.